vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 the changes to the lookup key will only be applied after the Contacts Provider and sync adapters sync the changes.
 This means that the local changes are not immediately applied.

-> For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).
+> ℹ️ For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).

 Changing a RawContact's Account will result in a failed lookup using lookup keys prior to the Account change.